 Distributors were forbidden to sell to mass merchant department stores, but Schwinn never said it wouldn't do so directly.
 Schwinn had a good relationship with B.F.
 Goodrich for many years even though the auto parts retailer often sold the bikes at a loss in order to drive customer traffic into their stores.

-In the late 1930s Schwinn took virtual control of one of its distributors who was going through a financial crisis.
+In the late 1930s, Schwinn took virtual control of one of its distributors who was going through a financial crisis.
 Schwinn streamlined the operation and got all of the distributor's bicycle dealers in order.
 By the time all of the issues had been worked out, Schwinn was reticent to let go of the arrangement.
-Dealing direct with retailers allowed Schwinn to cut prices while earning them (both) higher margins, but most important, it gave Schwinn a finger on the pulse of bicycling in America.
-Schwinn began to take every retailer that wanted to peddle bikes, even the ones that were still selling lawn mowers.
+Dealing directly with retailers allowed Schwinn to cut prices while earning them (both) higher margins, but most importantly, it gave Schwinn a finger on the pulse of bicycling in America.
+Schwinn began to take every retailer that wanted to peddle bikes, even the ones that were still selling lawnmowers.
 When there was a problem, Schwinn quickly found out about it and corrected it.
 When the market shifted, the retailers demanded new products and Schwinn got them there first.
 Schwinn moved that much closer to the customer and it made all the difference.

 In the midst of the 1930s, Frank W., enjoying the impressive success of his balloon tire bikes for kids, decided that he could get adults back on bicycles too.
 He employed famed bicycle racing mechanic Emil Wastyn and his son Oscar to design the ultimate racing bike.
 Sparing no expense, the Wastyns used the best materials and the best components to bring into being the Schwinn Paramount.
 Schwinn put the Paramount to work on the racetrack in 1938 and it quickly rose to the top of the sport.
 Frank W. released a number of other lightweights hoping to follow the path of his father, Ignaz, who had successfully sold bicycles through the promotion of racing.